Ayrrow/Stoneworks/README.md

 * Synthetic Fuel - Fischer–Tropsch process from Coal - this will involve a multiblock of somesort.

+<h1> Other Things </h1>

+* Redstone Flux [RF] support, including a generator (or two) and eventually machines.

+* FMP support for Reinforced Stone.

 <h1> Thanks. </h1>

-Pahimar for his Let's Mod Tutorials.
+* Pahimar for his Let's Mod Tutorials.

-VSWE for his Tutorials/Lessons.
+* VSWE for his Tutorials/Lessons.

-CPW for the Iron Chests repo
+* CPW & ProgWML6 for the Iron Chests repo.

-Direwolf20 for keeping me sane with his awesome daily videos.
+* Direwolf20 for keeping me sane with his awesome daily videos.